DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 - [ ] mag beads give away - top shelf

 ### -20C
 - [ ] Antibiotics in -20C.
 We have to contact EHS and ask how to dispose.
-Penicillian Streptomycin Sigma P4458, 100mL, 20 vials expired 2019
+Penicillian Streptomycin Sigma P4458, 100mL, 20 vials expired 2019. - Thais
-- [ ]

 ### -80C
 - [ ] Plan for defrost